1. Resume examples

 Edit This Resume

-You’re usually on the receiving end of job applications.
-You know what you look for in a great resume, but critiquing someone else’s work is very different from creating your own recruiter resume.
+As a recruiter, you’re usually on the receiving end of job applications.
+You know what you look for in a great resume, but critiquing someone else’s work is very different from creating your recruiter resume.

 Even if you consider yourself the best at separating the wheat from the chaff, we bet you haven’t looked at resumes for recruiters before.
 It certainly doesn’t hurt to get some advice as you begin your job search.
 Luckily, you’ve come to the experts!